IHDCYH Talks Video Competition

 Top 25 finalists receive $3,000 cash prize, Congress registration & lodging, communications master class.

-Watch videos of the 2016 SSHRC Storyteller winners.
 The story should be creative, push boundaries, surprise them with something new, compelling and clear.
-For more details view the Storytellers’ Challenge PowerPoint
+For more details view the Storytellers’ Website.

 Science Exposed is a photographic competition organized by NSERC and devoted exclusively to images of scientific research.

 Submission deadline: January 13, 2020, 11:59 p.m.
 Eastern Time.